tnakazato/priism/doc/INSTALL.md

 ## Installation with `setuptools` (Python 3 / CASA 6 only)

 As of 0.3.0, PRIISM offers another way of build and install which is based on Python `setuptools`.
 So far, it simply wraps `cmake` build so the build based on `cmake` is performed underneath.
-However, it should be easier than `cmake` build.
+However, it should be easier than `cmake` build especially when you want to install PRIISM to your virtual environment (e.g. the one created by `venv`) because installation directory will automatically be detected by `setuptools` based on which python command is used to run the build and install procedure.

 After moving into the PRIISM's root directory, build and install procedure is as follows:

 ```
 python setup.py build